Nathan-Moran/SENG201---Racing-Project/README.md

 ## Notes
-This was designed to run on Linux so emjois may not render correctly on another OS
+This was designed to run on Linux so emojis may not render correctly on another OS

 ## Authors